SPRING ADVOCACY DAY

 Vote Yes! for Supportive Housing!!

-The Connect To Work Matrix was developed by the Supportive Housing Providers Association of Illinois (SHPA) through its Connect to Work project.
-The Connect to Work project was supported by a grant from the Butler Family Fund.
-For the project SHPA hired a consultant and appointed an Advisory Council of respected researchers and practitioners.
-To create the Matrix we identified, described, and categorized more than 80 best and/or promising employment practices.
-The practices came from model programs, from research, and from discussions with experts.
-We then placed these practices on an interactive website.
+The Connect-to-Work Matrix was developed by the Supportive Housing providers Association of Illinois (SHPA) through it Connect-to-Work project.
+The Connect-to-Work project was supported by a grant from the Butler Family Fund.
+For the project, SHPA hired a consultant and appointed an Advisory Council of respected researchers and practitioners.
+To create the Matrix SHPA identified, described and categorized more than 80 best and/or promising employment practices.
+The practices came from model programs, from research and from discussions with experts.
+These practices were then placed on an interactive website.

 The Matrix Guide is intended for management-level staff to assist them in creating employment skills programs for persons experiencing or emerging from homelessness.

 Click HERE for the PowerPoint presentation.

 Click HERE to hear personal testimony from Chris.